-Imagine an open space with big windows, interesting architecture, high ceilings and natural light flooding in.
-On the flip side, picture yourself in a low, dark and stuffy building.
+Imagine an open space with big windows, interesting details, high ceilings, and natural light flooding in.
+Now picture yourself in a low, dark, and stuffy building.
 Which one sounds more conducive to productivity and happiness?
 It's no wonder that architecture can have an impact on your mood.

-With almost 5% of American adults suffering from depression, the environment and design of the spaces people inhabit matter greatly.
-Many people spend the majority of their time indoors, in buildings such as offices, homes and schools.
-Here, we'll explore how architecture can affect human emotions and simple design choices can change a place from dingy to delightful.
+With 7.1% of American adults suffering from depression, the environment and design of the spaces people inhabit matter greatly.
+Many people spend the majority of their time indoors, in buildings such as offices, homes, and schools.
+Let's explore how architecture can affect human emotions and simple design choices can change a place from dingy to delightful.

 Natural light can make a world of difference when it comes to your emotions.
-Whether it's a school, office building, house or restaurant, initial design concepts should incorporate a generous amount of windows to allow for natural light.
-Working in a space with windows has been tied to better exercise, increased sleep and a generally improved sense of wellbeing.
+Whether it's a school, office building, house, or restaurant, initial design concepts should incorporate a generous amount of windows to allow for natural light.
+Working in a space with windows has been tied to better exercise, increased sleep, and a generally improved sense of wellbeing.
 It can also improve your mental health and help students perform better on tests.

 How does this work?
 Natural light helps your body regulate melatonin, a hormone that improves the regularity of your body's circadian rhythms.
 This allows you to sleep better and longer.
 Sunlight also boosts serotonin production, helping you handle depression by increasing your "happy hormones."

 Amid busy buildings, designated quiet zones can give a much-needed breather to those struggling with stress or anxiety.

 You shouldn't just arbitrarily section these spaces off.
-Build quiet zones intentionally into your space using calming features such as open-air rooms, big windows, arched ceilings, soft lighting and long tables.
+Build quiet zones intentionally into your space using calming features such as open-air rooms, big windows, arched ceilings, soft lighting, and long tables.

 How Does Your Architecture Impact Mood?